 MARY LEA TRUMP is an American psychologist, businessperson, and author born on this date.
-She is a niece of President Donald J. Trump.
+She is a niece of former President Donald J. Trump.
 Her 2020 book about him and the family, Too Much and Never Enough, sold nearly one million copies on the day of its release.

 Mary Lea Trump was born to Linda Lee Clapp and Fred Trump Jr. , a commercial jet pilot with TWA.
 Her older brother is Frederick Trump III.
 Trump graduated from the Ethel Walker School in 1983.
 She studied English literature at Tufts University, earned a masters degree in English literature at Columbia University, for which she studied the works of William Faulkner and his dysfunctional fictional Compson family.
 She holds a PhD in clinical psychology from the Derner Institute of Advanced Psychological Studies at Adelphi University.